 As required by the state of Indiana, health screenings will be conducted with all students in the grade levels shown on the schedule below.
 The screenings will be conducted during the first semester of each school year.
-If a parent does not wish for his/her child to be screened, please notify the speech pathologist/health care professional at the beginning of the school year.
+If a parent/guardian does not wish for their child to be screened, please notify the speech pathologist/health care professional at the beginning of the school year.

-Vision Screenings: Vision screening of 1st grade (MCT testing done by an eye care professional), 3rd grade, and 8th grade students (as prescribed by law) will be conducted by health care professionals.
-Parents will be notified of any physical discrepancies discovered by school personnel.
-Parents should follow up with their pediatricians or eye doctor.
+Vision Screenings: Vision screening of 1st grade (MCT testing done by an eye care professional), 3rd grade, 5th grade, and 8th grade students (as prescribed by law) will be conducted by health care professionals.
+New students in elementary and middle grades will also be screened.
+Parents/guardians will be notified of any physical discrepancies discovered by school personnel.
+Parents/guardians should follow up with their pediatricians or eye doctor.